PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--motionBasedRetentionEnabled` (boolean): Boolean indicating if motion-based retention is enabled(true) or disabled(false) on the camera.
 - `--audioRecordingEnabled` (boolean): Boolean indicating if audio recording is enabled(true) or disabled(false) on the camera
 - `--restrictedBandwidthModeEnabled` (boolean): Boolean indicating if restricted bandwidth is enabled(true) or disabled(false) on the camera.
 This setting does not apply to MV2 cameras.
 - `--quality` (string): Quality of the camera.
-Can be one of 'Standard', 'High' or 'Enhanced'.
+Can be one of 'Standard', 'High', 'Enhanced' or 'Ultra'.
 Not all qualities are supported by every camera model.
 - `--resolution` (string): Resolution of the camera.
 Can be one of '1280x720', '1920x1080', '1080x1080', '2112x2112', '2880x2880', '2688x1512' or '3840x2160'.Not all resolutions are supported by every camera model.
 - `--motionDetectorVersion` (integer): The version of the motion detector that will be used by the camera.
 Only applies to Gen 2 cameras.
 Defaults to v2.